arakelyannara/Algorithmic_tradinng_using_ML/README.md

 ![](Images/Screen_Shot_20.png)

-* The DecisionTreeClassifier model classification report with the same parameters
+* This is the DecisionTreeClassifier model classification report with the same parameters

 ![](Images/Screen_Shot_3.png)